-There is a scene halfway through the movie that, though very brief, allows all the virtues of Diner's overt quotidianness and subtle honesty to crystallize into a glittering little geode of relatability.
+There is a scene halfway through the movie that, though very brief, allows all the virtues of Diner's overt quotidianness and subtle honesty to crystallize into a little geode of relatability.
 Eddie (Steve Guttenberg), the literal-minded, happily aimless, slightly adenoidal groom-to-be and Billy (Tim Daly), the unhappily aimless, romantic yet resilient grad student who has come home to be Eddie's best man, walk into a movie theater whose marquee reads "ANOTHER BERGMAN CLASSIC."
-For anyone who feels like I do about The Seventh Seal, we suspect this might not be such a thrilling cinematic experience for the pair.
+For anyone who feels like I do about The Seventh Seal, we suspect this might not be the most thrilling cinematic experience for this pair.
 It will be especially bad for Eddie, who balks at all things evasive or amorphous--and whose side the audience is secretly encouraged to be on, from the opening scene in the diner with the roast beef sandwich to his ingeniously spastic dance with the oddly-shaped stripper late in the movie.

 A close-up in the theater shows Eddie and Billy in the audience, their faces lit by the bleak whiteness of the monochromatic Bergman classic.
 With his eyes fixed on the screen, Eddie frowns--more out confusion than displeasure--and asks, "What am I watchin'?
 Movie just started, I don't know what's goin' on."